thegetty/quire-docs/content/learn/tutorial.md

 ## 7. Customize Styles

 There are number of different ways to customize the look of your publication.
-Some of the easiest are to add your own background images to your cover and page banners, and to change the colors and other styles of different interface elements (like the menu, navigation bar, and links) with {{< q-glossary "CSS" >}} variables.
+Some of the easiest are to add your own background images to your cover and page banners, and to change the colors and other styles of different interface elements (like the menu, navigation bar, and links) with {{< q-def "CSS" >}} variables.

 A background image can be added to most pages by indicating the image in the page YAML of that page.